 Being the entertainment capital of the world has made Los Angeles a warehouse of beautiful attractions.
 It also features affordable Airbnbs and bed and breakfasts that are near tourist spots and beautiful buildings.
 The magnificent buildings right from the 18th century to the 21st century, stand tall in the dazzling land of LA.
 The structures were designed by world-renowned architects like Frank Lloyd Wright, Rudolph Schindler, Renzo Piano, Richard Meier, and Frank O. Gehry.

 Most of the famous LA buildings have a history and they gleam with remarkable architecture.
 Because Hollywood is nearby, you can also hope to catch a glimpse of celebrities.
 The masterpieces are iconic with incredible architecture located extensively all over LA.
-We have picked the top 10 famous buildings in LA which will spellbind you.
+We have picked the top famous buildings in Los Angeles that will spellbind you.

 1. Eastern Columbia Building

 Eastern Columbia Building is a 13-level Art Deco structure in the Broadway Theater District downtown.
 It is also called Eastern Columbia Lofts and was designed by Claud Beelman.
 The construction of this iconic place only took 9 months, and it opened to the public in September 1930.
 When the place was being built, the city government had imposed a height limit of 150 feet (46 meters), although the huge clock on top of the building was added as an exemption.
 This LA landmark has been featured in films and shows like Lucifer, iCarly, and The Last Hour.